 You are looking for the result instead of the process itself.

-When you are setting goals for yourself that you want to achieve, chances are high you are looking at the result instead of the process.
+When setting goals for yourself that you want to achieve, chances are high you are looking at the result instead of the process.
 For example – how many pounds do you want to shed?
 How much money do you want to save?
 How much less do you want to drink?
 How many books do you want to read?
 And so on.
-You tend to focus on outcomes because you naturally want your behavior changes to get the results you want.
+You tend to focus on outcomes because you naturally want your behavior to change to get the results you want.
 However, the truth is this – new goals will not give you results.
 It is the lifestyle that changes.
 The lifestyle is not something you build in a day; it is a lifelong process you must go through.
 Therefore, you must direct your energy into changing your lifestyle, not getting more favorable results.

 Failing to modify your environment